xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 ## The Experiment: Testing Gemini 2.5 Pro

 As with my previous research, the goal is to assess how effectively LLMs can assist in threat modeling.
-For this, I used a deliberately underspecified architecture for a fictional project, "AI Nutrition Pro".
+For this, I used a deliberately underspecified architecture for a fictional project: "AI Nutrition Pro".

-{{< figure src="https://xvnpw.github.io/ai-nutrition-pro-arch.png" class="image-center" width=auto caption="Architecture diagram for the fictional AI Nutrition Pro project." >}}
+{{< figure src="https://xvnpw.github.io/ai-nutrition-pro-arch.png" class="image-center" width=auto >}}

 You can find the [architecture description here](https://github.com/xvnpw/ai-security-analyzer/blob/b7a9abde4f790da10c78f936d8e2161c125dfd4f/tests/EXAMPLE_ARCHITECTURE.md).
 I intentionally left it lacking detail to see how well the LLM could handle ambiguity and missing information.